 Strong policy responses are therefore required to arrest the fall

-Under the leadership of Prime Minister Lee Hsien Loong, Singapore’s government has won rounds of applauses for being able to handle the crisis.
+Under the leadership of Prime Minister Lee Hsien Loong, Singapore’s government has won rounds of applause for being able to handle the crisis.
 Loong is awaiting one last election before he can step down.
 Thus, just like many leaders, he is still expected to reinforce strong policies, which will help in arresting the situation.

-Together with his deputy Prime Minister, Heng Swee Keat, Loong has vowed to help workers, and businesses get through this tide through what he is referring to as a “black swan” event.
+Together with his Deputy Prime Minister, Heng Swee Keat, Lee has vowed to help workers, and businesses get through this tide through what he is referring to as a “black swan” event.
 In February, the government pledged an S$4 billion Stabilization and Support Package.
 There is also a rising expectation of an additional stimulus package, which will take hundreds of thousands of households a long way into waging through the storm.

 Seah has applauded all these measures by the government citing that it is a crucial consideration that other governments should make.
 They will go a long into alleviating the adverse impacts of the Covid19 outbreak on various sectors and the economy at large.